harshit118garg/Java-DSA/README.md

       4. conditionals
       5. loops
       5. basic questions
           * prime nos	            ✅
-          * prime factorization of a no	✅
+          * prime factorization 	✅
           * count digits in no	✅
           * fibonacci	            ✅
           * reverse of no	      ✅
           * inverse of no	      ✅
           * rotate a no	            ✅
           * gcd & lcm	            ✅
           * pythagoreas triplets	✅
           * benjamin bulbs puzzle	✅
-          * patterns printing
+          * patterns printing       ✅